hanstxu/json_cpp/README.md

 representations and all empty strings are mapped to null in the string representation.

-### Additional Stuff to To Be Implemented Eventually
+### Additional stuff to do when I come back to this project

-* Implementing some of the functions to look like to_string (i.e. function overloading with different parameters)
+* Parsing exponents (i.e. e, e+, e-, E, E+, E-)
-* Adding error checking for bad arguments to functions (i.e. JSONArray::get<T>(size_t n))
+* Error handling for get, remove, and parsing functions
-* Implementing exponents in the number data type
+* Overloading stream insertion operators (i.e. cin >> object)
-* Overloading stream insertion operators
+* Figuring out how to_string works and trying to implement that into some of the functions (i.e. [read later](https://stackoverflow.com/questions/33399594/making-a-user-defined-class-stdto-stringable))
 * Changing the compilation of the source code into a shared object library instead of a static library
-* Implementing the [] operator with operator overloading (seems pretty hard to do and might have to look into C++11) and abstract all different data types away
+* Implementing the [] operator with operator overloading (seems pretty hard to do and might have to look into C++11) to abstract all different data types away